DominikWidomski/justin-helper/README.md

 - [ ] `-i` flag, for actually asking prompts, otherwise autorun the whole thing to repeat next day.
 - [ ] `-e` flag to interactively only edit the next entry, run everything as otherwise expected.
 - [ ] Default to 7h for day, and to remainder of the time if multiple projects in day.

+- [ ] some custom rendering for autocomplete list of projects (dim inactive / ended ones etc) (PR to package for custom item render function, seems legit?)

 ---